Investors encourage their portfolio companies to capitalize on the opportunities of disability inclusion

 - TD Bank, America’s Most Convenient Bank

-- Dieter Waizenegger, Executive Director, CtW Investment Group
+- SOC Investment Group

-- Christopher J. Ailman, FSA, Chief Investment Officer, California State Teachers’ Retirement System (CalSTRS)
+- California State Teachers Retirement System (CalSTRS)

 - Thomas P. DiNapoli, New York State Comptroller

-- Scott M. Stringer, New York City Comptroller
+- Brad Lander, New York City Comptroller

 - Tobias Read, Oregon State Treasurer

-- Shawn T. Wooden, Connecticut State Treasurer
+- Erik Russell, Connecticut State Treasurer

 - Michael W. Frerichs, Illinois State Treasurer